 We support communities in developing natural hazard risk reduction plans and projects by providing training programs, workshops, and hands-on assistance to communities.
 Additionally, we aim to build local capacity for disaster safety and risk reduction while developing a support network among communities and partners.

 We research, develop, and distribute resource materials and media that assist communities in planning and preparing for natural hazards.
 Examples of our research includes Technical Resource Guide, Natural Hazard Risk Reduction Plan Framework, etc.)

-We continually develop new training programs and modules through the Community Service Center at the University of Oregon.
+We continually develop new training programs and modules through the Institute for Policy Research and Engagement at the University of Oregon.
 Examples of our work include Open for Business, Benefit/Cost Analysis, and Oregon Pre-Disaster Mitigation community training series.

 Development of Strategic Alliances

 We promote and facilitate collaborative strategic alliances between federal, state, and local agencies, not-for profits, academic institutions, and professional organizations to accomplish the goals and activities highlighted in our strategic plan.